 Because it isn’t an origin story, it just jumps straight into the chaos.
 There really isn’t a dull moment.
 Everything is bigger and better here.
 The jokes and violence come fast and furious.
 The special effects are top notch.
 Director David Leitch (Atomic Blonde) knows how to set up an action scene.
 From a crazy chase through the city on a moped to a fire fueled battle at an orphanage, there’s never a dull moment.
 Some of the best scenes involve Domino.
 Because of her so-called “luck power” (which Deadpool thinks isn’t very cinematic), things just work out for her while she’s fighting in truly gory and hilarious ways.

 Just like myAvengers: Infinity War Review, that’s all you’re getting.
 Just go watch it.
 Deadpool 2 sometimes bites off more than it can chew, just because of how jam-packed with characters it is, but it’s still extremely entertaining.
 There are lots of things to love here.
-Deadpool 2 takes what was great about the original and runs wild.
-Be sure to stay right until the end of the credits. – NVJ
+Deadpool 2 takes what was great about the original and runs wild. – NVJ